quicwg/base-drafts/draft-ietf-quic-recovery.md

 however count these packets as being additionally in flight, since these packets add network load without establishing packet loss.
-Note that sending probe packets might cause the sender's bytes in flight to exceed the congestion window until an acknowledgement is received that establishes loss or delivery of packets.
+Note that sending probe packets might cause the sender's bytes in flight to exceed the congestion window until an acknowledgment is received that establishes loss or delivery of packets.

 ## Persistent Congestion {#persistent-congestion}